-- For businesses that have successfully navigated the PPP loan application race and received news from their lender that their loan was approved, the reward is the loan proceeds. - However, with this reward comes tremendous uncertainty on what happens next. - Loan recipients will have to pivot their concerns from maximizing their PPP loan amount to maximizing PPP loan forgiveness.
+- For businesses that have successfully navigated the PPP loan application race and received news from their lender that their loan was approved, the reward is the loan proceeds. - However, with this reward comes tremendous uncertainty on what happens next.
+Including the issuance of over 40 FAQ's by the SBA since the implementation date of the PPP. - Loan recipients will have to pivot their concerns from maximizing their PPP loan amount to maximizing PPP loan forgiveness.